kmg731/kmg731/README.md

 - My main project right now is a tool for comparing sorting algorithms written in C.

 - I always try to keep myself busy when it comes to learning and practicing CS topics.
-I'm spending most of my time trying to deepen my understanding of C through more complex projects.
-I'd also like to learn more about a more modern language, either Go, Haskell, or Rust.
-I've got a few MOOCs in store for each of them to figure out which I like best  Functional programming is scary but I'm also fascinated by it.
+Currently, I'm trying to learn some Haskell because I think functional programming is fascinating.
+I'm also trying to get more comfortable with C and learn to build more complex projects with it.

 - My other hobbies mainly center around literature and translation.
 My two main foreign languages are Russian and Japanese and I love to translate